kamshory/Oflline-CentOS-Server-Raspberry-Pi-4/README.md

 # CentOS 7.7 Minimal Installation as Offline Standalone Server on Raspberry Pi 4

-Raspberry Pi is a cheap mini PC with very high specs.
+Raspberry Pi is a single board computer with very high specs.
 Besides being able to be used as a desktop PC, Raspberry Pi can also be used as an application server.
 In offline applications, the server requires a timekeeper that can keep time running even if the server loses power.
 Unfortunately, Raspberry Pi is not equipped with a real time clock on the board.
 For that, we need to add our own real time clock module.

 The addition of real time clock requires a real time clock module or RTC and software that will synchronize the time between the Raspberry Pi and the RTC module.